 The Android SDK provides most of the tools that you need to debug your applications.
 You need a JDWP-compliant debugger if you want to be able to do things such as step through code, view variable values, and pause execution of an application.
-If you are using Eclipse, a JDWP-compliant debugger is already included and there is no setup required.
+If you are using Android Studio, a JDWP-compliant debugger is already included and there is no setup required.
 If you are using another IDE, you can use the debugger that comes with it and attach the debugger to a special port so it can communicate with the application VMs on your devices.
 The main components that comprise a typical Android debugging environment are:

 adbacts as a middleman between a device and your development system.
 It provides various device management capabilities, including moving and syncing files to the emulator, running a UNIX shell on the device or emulator, and providing a general means to communicate with connected emulators and devices.

 - DDMS is a graphical program that communicates with your devices through

 adb.
 DDMS can capture screenshots, gather thread and stack information, spoof incoming calls and SMS messages, and has many other features.

 - Your application must run in a device or in an AVD so that it can be debugged.
 An

 adbdevice daemon runs on the device or emulator and provides a means for the

 adbhost daemon to communicate with the device or emulator.

 - The Dalvik VM (Virtual Machine) supports the JDWP protocol to allow debuggers to attach to